Robotic Process Automation Tutorial (RPA)

 RPA Implementation Plan

-There are mainly 6 steps to be followed for a successful RPA implementation.
+RPA implementation methodology can be broadly classified into 6 steps.
+Below are the approach to be followed for a successful RPA implementation.

 - Identify the Automation Opportunities